vmware/differential-datalog/doc/tutorial/tutorial.md

 where `N` is the width of the selected range.

 One might feel that our new type for IP addresses is more cumbersome to use than the simple `bit<32>` alias.
-Both declarations are valid and choosing one over the other is a matter of taste.
+Both implementations are valid and choosing one over the other is a matter of taste.
 We do point out that the new declaration offers additional type safety, as it prevents one from accidentally mixing IP addresses and numbers.

 Next, we declare a data type for Ethernet addresses (aka MAC addresses) and associate a string conversion function with it in a similar way.
 One little twist here is that individual bytes of the